Skip to content

 (Wollastonite) silicate hydroxide

-• Activities of man during soil tillage causes the rock to breakdown to form soil.
+3. The activities of man during soil tillage cause the rock to break down to form soil.

 EVALUATION